 SET phone = '+1 343 444'

-WHERE student_id = 20201456;The WHERE clause is essential — UPDATE students SET phone = '...' without it would set every student’s phone number to the same value.
+WHERE student_id = 20201456;The WHERE clause is load-bearing.
+UPDATE students SET phone = '...' without it would set every student’s phone number to the same value.

 Rows are removed with DELETE FROM ...
-WHERE ..., also with the WHERE clause as the load-bearing piece.
+WHERE ..., again leaning on the WHERE clause.
 DELETE FROM students with no WHERE empties the entire table, which is sometimes what you want and usually isn’t.